Why Thinking “Outside the Box” Doesn’t Work

 How did you get on?
 If you managed to solve it, give yourself a pat on the back and read on.
 If you’re not there yet, here’s a clue to help you.
 If you’re like most people, you will have tried to solve the problem by keeping your lines inside the ‘box’ created by the dots.
 But if you look at the instructions, there is no requirement to do this.
 So have another go at solving the problem, allowing yourself to draw outside the box.
 Again, don’t read any further until you’ve either solved it or given up.

-OK if you’ve either solved it or had enough, click on the image below to see two of the usual solutions.
-Each time you click, a new solution will be revealed.
+OK if you’ve either solved it or had enough, click here to see two of the usual solutions.

 What did you make of that?
 Could you solve the problem the first time?
 Did it make any difference when I said you could go outside the box?